dedis/cothority/doc/BuildingBlocks.md

 - [Byzantine Fault Tolerant CoSi](../bftcosi/README.md)
 is an implementation inspired by PBFT using two rounds of CoSi
 - [ByzCoinX](../byzcoinx/README.md)
-the implementation of the basic consensus protocol in the Omniledger paper
+the implementation of the basic consensus protocol in the OmniLedger paper

 ## Key Sharding